GOcontroll/GOcontroll-Project/README.md

 It is advisable to clone or download our GOcontroll-Project as an example into your own repository or when you're working without software management, download into your local folder.
 GOcontroll-Project is just a template environment and **relies fully on the GOcontroll-CodeBase repository** which needs to be added as a submodule.

 ## Submodule
 Before start developing your application, the GOcontroll-CodeBase submodule needs to be cloned into your project folder.
+Because our repository already has implemende GOcontroll-CodeBase, The submodule only has to be initially updated with command:

-### Add your submodule for the first time
+`git submodule update --init --recursive`

-In the root of your repository, add the submodule for the first time.
+When you build your own project from a clean repository, you first have to add the sub module with command:
 `git submodule add https://github.com/GOcontroll/GOcontroll-CodeBase.git GOcontroll-CodeBase`

 The new folder structure should look like: